-Upon his Demise, his Son King CHARLES I. being also a Mason, patroniz'd Mr. Jones too, and simply intended to have carried on his Royal Father's Design of White-Hall, according to Mr. Jones's, Stile; but was unhappily diverted by the Civil Wars.\ After the Wars were over, and the Royal Family restor'd, true Masonry was likewise restor'd; especially upon the unhappy Occasion of the Burning of London, Anno 1666; for then the City-Houses were rebuilt more after the Roman Stile, when King Charles II. founded
+Upon his Demise, his Son King CHARLES I. being also a Mason, patroniz'd Mr. Jones too, and firmly intended to have carried on his Royal Father's Design of WHITE-HALL, according to Mr. Jones's Stile; but was unhappily diverted by the Civil Wars.
+After the Wars were over, and the Royal Family restor'd, true Masonry was likewise restor'd; especially upon the unhappy Occasion of the Burning of LON-